Ivan-Palii/USENSETestTask/README.md

 * Changes in password strength must take place in real time;
 * How to calculate the strength of a password:
   1. Only letters/digits/symbols - the password is easy;
-  2. Only letters/digits/symbols - the password is easy;
+  2. Combination of letters-symbols/letters-digits/digits-symbols - the password is medium;
-  3. Only letters/digits/symbols - the password is easy;
+  3. Has letters, symbols and numbers - the password is strong;
 * The color of the sections will depend on the strength of the password:
   1. If the field is empty, all sections are gray;
   2. If the field has less than 8 characters, all sections are red;